Maths Prefixes and Suffixes – Definition, Example and Calculation

 Fiendish, childish, snobbish, creative and punitive are the 5 examples of suffixes.

-What is prefix & suffix class in class 8?
+What is the prefix & suffix class in class 8?

 Prefixes and suffixes don’t make words; rather, they help create different words.